tybiswal/tybiswal/README.md

 ### Hi there 👋

-- 🔭 I'm currently learing to get python certified
+- 🔭 I'm currently learning to get python certified
 - 🌱 I like to make stuff that solves a problem